uanandaraja/jumpstart-next/README.md

 - Nextjs 14 with App Router
 - Drizzle ORM for Postrges
 - Tanstack React Query
-- Basic POST and GET endpoint
+- Basic POST and GET endpoint (todo)
-- Hooks for data fetching
+- Hooks for data fetching (todo)

 Maybe I'll add these in the future: